Gersi598/ForenX0X/README.md

 ---

 ## About
+P.S.
+The Project is ongoing a continuous improvement phase and it is not in its final version

 **ForenX0X** is an advanced forensic automation tool tailored for **Capture The Flag (CTF)** challenges.
 It automatically analyzes files for hidden flags using steganography, document analysis, network forensics, and more.